mrlunchbox777/advent-of-code-2025/days/day5/README.md

 - `Range.Contains(n int) bool`: Check if a number is within the range
 - `RangeList.IsValid(n int) bool`: Check if a number is valid against any range
+- `RangeList.CountTotalValid() int`: Count total unique numbers across all ranges
 - `NumberList.ValidateAgainstRanges(rangeList *RangeList) int`: Validate numbers and return count

 ### Performance

-The application uses range-based validation instead of building a complete set, making it efficient for ranges in the billions.
-Each number is checked against the ranges in O(n) time where n is the number of ranges, avoiding memory issues from materializing billion-element sets.
+**Validate mode** uses range-based validation instead of building a complete set, making it efficient for ranges in the billions.
+Each number is checked against the ranges in O(r) per number, where r = number of ranges, avoiding memory issues from materializing billion-element sets.

+**Total mode** builds a set to count unique numbers, so it's only efficient when ranges are reasonably sized.
+For very large ranges (billions), this mode will require significant memory and time.

 ## Thoughts On AI Solutions

 1. The AI correctly understood the problem requirements and provided a solution that counts valid numbers based on given ranges.
 I changed editors and runners, from VSCode to LazyVim, and everything seems to have worked fine.
 I can't tell if there was any corruption this time because it gave less output.
 It did seem to stall part way through and I had to cancel and then ask it to continue, but it picked up where it left off without issue and completed the solution.
 1. I attempted the puzzle input, but the AI generated a solution that was far too slow.
 I asked it to optimize for performance, and it produced a much better solution that checked each number against the ranges directly instead of building a massive set of valid numbers.
 This worked well and completed in a reasonable time.
 1. I attempted the solution again, it ran basically instantly, and it gave the correct answer.
+1. The AI updated the program to add the second mode, and it seemed fine for the example input.

 - I did not give the AI the exact instructions from Advent of Code, but rather paraphrased them with my understanding of the problem.
 - ~~I did not ask the AI to optimize for performance or efficiency.~~